I Zingari: History

 The English club was formed on 4 July 1845 by a group of Old Harrovians at a dinner party and thus is one of the oldest cricket clubs still in existence.
 The English team still plays around 20 matches each year.
 Also known as IZ, I Zingari is a wandering (or nomadic) club, having no home ground.
 Uniquely for an amateur club, Wisden reported all of its matches since 1867, but ceased to do so in 2005.

 I Zingari was founded by John Loraine Baldwin, the Hon.
 Frederick Ponsonby (later 6th Earl of Bessborough), the Hon.
 Spencer Ponsonby (later Sir Spencer Ponsonby-Fane), Richard Penruddocke Long and Edward Dewing, who were dining at the Blenheim Hotel in London's Bond Street after a match against Harrow School.
 They decided to form a club to foster the spirit of amateur cricket, and the club rules are famously idiosyncratic.
 William Boland, a barrister, was appointed the Perpetual President, and remains in post after his death.
 As a result, the leader of the club is termed its "Governor".
 Recent Governors of I Zingari have included Charles Lyttelton, 10th Viscount Cobham (1956 to 1977), Alec Douglas-Home (1977 to 1989), George Mann (1989 to ?), Dennis Silk (? to 2015) and Mike Griffith (from 2015).
+Members included William Henry Goschen.

 The club was at its strongest in the nineteenth century.
 It played seventeen first-class matches between 1849 and 1904, including matches against the Australians in 1882 and 1884.